Kyankeise/Beginner-work/README.md

 This project focused on analyzing datasets collected between 2015 and 2019.
 All six factors (GDP levels, life expectancy, generosity, social support, freedom, and corruption) should contribute to a country's global prosperity.
 The report produces the results of each dataset and concludes what factors have a much larger impact on a country's happiness.
-Technologies used: Microsoft Excel CSV, Tableau, JuiceBox
+Technologies used: Microsoft Excel CSV, Tableau, JuiceBox.